 Healthy and Safe Swimming Week

-The week before Memorial Day, May 22–28, 2017, marks the thirteenth annual Healthy and Safe Swimming Week (HSSW).
-This is a great time to engage and collaborate with aquatic facility operators, beach managers, the media, residential pool or hot tub/spa owners, and the public to maximize the health benefits of water-based physical activity while minimizing the risk of recreational water–associated illness and injury in your community.
+The week before Memorial Day, May 21–27, 2018, marks the 14th annual Healthy and Safe Swimming Week (HSSW).
+This is a great time to engage and collaborate with operators of public treated aquatic facilities, beach managers, the media, residential pool or hot tub/spa owners, and the public to maximize the health benefits of water-based physical activity by minimizing the risk of illness and injury.

 Every hour—everyone out!

 - Check diapers, and change them in a bathroom or diaper-changing area--not poolside--to keep germs away from the pool.

 These steps will help you protect yourself and your loved ones while maximizing the health benefits and swimming enjoyment.
 Healthy swimming is not just about the steps the pool operators and pool inspectors take.
 So let’s all do our part to help keep ourselves, our families, and our friends healthy this summer and year round.